 Applicants are expected to pay all costs associated with processing a proposal through Mono LAFCO, including, without limitation, staff time at approved charge-out rates, consultant charges, county and state charges, and other expenses.
 Mono LAFCO's has adopted a deposit fee schedule, which is attached to these Bylaws, and may depending on the nature of the proposal, requireing the payment of an initial deposit and subsequent billing for staff time at an hourly rate deposits as necessary.
 Mono LAFCO will periodically apply moneys from the deposit to reimburse for costs incurred.
-The executive officer may require an additional deposit when the initial deposit runs low or where necessary to cover an anticipated additional expense.
-If the deposits or subsequent bills are not paid are not made in a timely manner, processing of the proposal will be suspended until it-payment is submitted.
+The executive officer may require an additional deposit when the initial deposits or subsequent bills are not paid are not made in a timely manner, processing of the proposal will be suspended until it-payment is submitted.
 Mono LAFCO will periodically provide the applicant with an expenditure report detailing the application of the deposit moneys.